zphoenixrises/JobWorkerService/RFDs/0001-job-worker-service.md

 #### a.
 In-memory Job Logger
 - Implement a thread-safe buffer to store output from runnning the command
 - Use a read-write mutex to ensure thread-safety for concurrent read/write operations
-- Provide methods for adding logs, and getting the log given a start index and size of bytes to read
+- Provide methods for adding logs, and getting a stream Reader to the log

 ```go
 // Logger represents an in-memory buffer for storing job logs.